electricherd/audiobookfinder/README.md

 It is an inline documentation from [CI](https://travis-ci.org/electricherd/audiobookfinder/) generated documentation - Rust does a nice job here as well!

 ### Changes
+* webui now starts with a selection dialog where you can add/change preselected folders/dirs
 * defined a trait for tag information, now: id3, mp4, flac but no awesomeness ...
 * debugging messages for collection, now collection is a bktree
 * webui shows search ongoing on other peers, and then result (number of audio files)